 A 640,000-acre reservation in north central Oregon is home to a confederation of three tribes: the Warm Springs, Wasco, and Paiute tribes.
 This land stretches from the snowcapped summit of the Cascade Mountains to the palisaded cliffs of the Deschutes River in Central Oregon.
 This river supports spring chinook, fall chinook, and steelhead.
 Tribal members still fish with dip nets and set nets from wooden scaffolding at the falls near Sherar’s Bridge.LEARN MORE

 Native Land Digital strives to create and foster conversations about the history of colonialism, Indigenous ways of knowing, and settler-Indigenous relations, through educational resources.
 Native Land Digital is a platform where Indigenous communities can represent themselves and their histories on their own terms.
 In doing so, this is a space where non-Indigenous people can be invited and challenged to learn more about the lands they inhabit, the history of those lands, and how to actively be part of a better future going forward together.LEARN MORE

 Timberline stands at the top of Oregon, a place of magnificent beauty and history.
 For centuries, in this general area, indigenous peoples are recorded to have one of the most active trade-based economies in North America.
 Tribal people both rooted and migrated throughout this mountain, river, forest, and high desert land keeping a balance of economy and conservation.

+R.L.K. and Company is committed to new directions that better honor and include our tribal communities.
 Please join us when acknowledging the ancestral land and peoples of our region, as well as throughout our country, where everyone can share in the balance and harmony-- the “Tamanawit.”